By Dr Andrew Gore

 We often need to use telepsychiatry which I was at first skeptical about but have now embraced.
 I have had to learn to work with a new level of geographical barriers.

-I have found the Australian culture to be surprisingly different to UK which in it self has been enlightening.
+As a UK doctor moving to Australia, I have found the Australian culture to be surprisingly different to UK which in itself has been enlightening.

 I have been able to use my British training experiences to try and improve psychiatry training generally and to staff in remote locations .